dylanpieper/ShinySurveyJS-Template/readme.md

     /?survey=survey_llm&pid=Sam_Altman
     ```

+    -   Use SurveyJS's curly bracket notation with a hidden `pid` field in the json to dynamically display URL query parameters in the UI

-    In this case, you are not allowed to enter an invalid `pid` to avoid user manipulation
+    -   In this case, you are not allowed to enter an invalid `pid` to avoid user manipulation

 2.  **survey_vacation**: Select group (country) from a database table with no additional choices or participant tracking